Gardiner Expressway: Lower Yonge Street Precinct study

-The City of Toronto and Waterfront Toronto completed a study of the district between the Lakeshore Boulevard and Queen's Quay from Yonge Street to Lower Jarvis Street.
+The City of Toronto and Waterfront Toronto completed a study of the district between Lake Shore Boulevard and Queen's Quay from Yonge Street to Lower Jarvis Street.
 The block will be redeveloped from its current industrial/commercial use to residential/commercial usage.
 The large-scale development will affect the Gardiner Expressway connections and the local streets to accommodate the development.
 Among its recommendations are the removal of the eastbound Bay Street on-ramp, the shortening of the Lower Jarvis eastbound off-ramp to terminate at Yonge Street, the extension of Harbour Street east to Lower Jarvis.
-The current terminus at Hinge will require:
+The current terminus at Yonge will require: